muratk5n/thirdwave/en/tweets/2015/week28.md

 ---

-\#thegipper
+\#thegipper \#reagan \#gorbachev

 Saw this at a bookstore in Berlin today.
+A piece of history etched in stone

 ![](20150716_112800.jpg)